cybrneon/master-thesis/D_OUTPUT/PRACTICAL-PROJECT/Practical_Project_Ideas.md

 - Build a Cyberdeck
 - Make new user interfaces closer to humans.
 - Make a new way of interaction for tech devices.
+- Tabula rasa of the desktop metaphor for desktop operating system's UI and UX.